DarioBianco/notes/Web Development - Angela Yu.md

 Status Codes:

-- 1XX: Hold on
+- 1XX: "Hold on"
-- 2XX: Here you go
+- 2XX: "Here you go"
-- 3XX: Go away!
+- 3XX: "Go away!"
-- 4XX: You fucked up.
-For example, wrong address or invalid endpoint.
+- 4XX: "You fucked up.
+For example, wrong address or invalid endpoint."
-- 5XX: We fucked up
+- 5XX: "We fucked up"

 #### Requests: GET, POST, PUT, PATCH, and DELETE